1 year, 2 months ago #239147Charlie HornParticipant

 Kerry, when you read this over our module it hit me heavily.
 I related it to my defended self and my undefended self.
 Essence and SM. the angel and the devil sitting on my shoulder whispering, sometimes yelling, in my ear.

 What has been sitting in my space is the realness of what is happening in me and that I will manifest the same experience outside of me.
 From creating the fully integrated relationship with myself, essence in relationship with SM seeing each as whole and perfect “there can be no useless parts”, I will naturally go out and relate to others essence and SM in the same way. simply and easily BEING in relationship. trusting my SM to keep me safe, trusting my ESSENCE to bring into relationship all the Love available to me and others.

-Thanks for fanning the flames with posting this reading.8 months, 2 weeks ago #238742Kerry ZurierParticipant
+Thanks for fanning the flames with posting this reading.1 year, 2 months ago #238742Kerry ZurierParticipant

 “Unity is plural and at minimum two.”